 Professor Joasia Luzak

-Professor in Law, Head of School
+Professor in Law, Director of Global Engagement (Law)

 Dr. Joasia Luzak is a Professor in Law (Education and Research), the Director of the Centre for European Legal Studies (CELS) and Director of Global Engagement for the Law School.

 She is also a Guest Associate Professor at the Centre for the Study of European Contract Law (CSECL) at the University of Amsterdam, the Netherlands.
 In December 2015 she has been awarded funding within the Open Research Area (ORA) to a 3-year project led by her: “The ABC of Online Disclosure Duties: Towards a More Uniform Assessment of the Transparency of Consumer Information in Europe” (see more under Research).
 This project run until May 2020.